mneri/pnglatex/README.md

     PADDING=3
     SIZE=11

+Command line provided options override the default options in the `~/.pnglatex` file.

 # cliptex Plugin
 `cliptex` is a small script that creates LaTeX formulas using the system clipboard.

     $ cliptex

 The above command uses the content of the system clipboard to generate a LaTeX formula.
-The clipboard is the replaced by the generated image.
+The clipboard is then replaced by the generated image.

+## Tips
+Bind the script to the <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>C</kbd> key combination.
+Write your formula direcly in the GMail editor, select it and strike the key combination.
+Now press <kbd>Ctrl</kbd> + <kbd>V</kbd> to replace the formula with the generated image.

 ## Installation